stevengill/apache-blog-posts/2015-04-21-plugins-release-and-move-to-npm.md

     name: Steve Gill
     url: https://twitter.com/stevesgill
 title:  "Plugins Release and Moving plugins to npm: April 21, 2015"
-categories: announcement
+categories: announcements
-tags: plugins announcement releass
+tags: plugins announcement release
 ---

 The **Apache Cordova** team is happy to announce a new plugins release that coincides with us moving our core plugins to **[npm]**!